LCobeaga/shadow-price/README.md

 ### All minor changes to this document will be dated and placed at the bottom, major changes will be noted at the top here

+# WARNING: at the moment Shadow Price cannot be printed and assembled due to geometry updates

 ## Parts List

 For this Blaster you will need: